ifpanalytics/Ifp.Validation/README.md

     {
         var summary = Validator.Validate(model);
         if (ValidationSummaryPresentationService.ShowValidationSummary(summary))
-            // There was no error or the user pressed 'OK'. return false;
+            // The user pressed 'Cancel'.
+            return false;
         // Logic to store the model to the database. return true;